Shyamal1508/AIMagedon_project/README.md

 AIMagedon is a powerful jupyteer notebook that uses the given dataset https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008.This project is designed to  predict that whether diabetic patient will be readmitted before or after 30 days or won't be readmitted.

+To run this ptroject,kindly install the following libraries: pip install numpy pandas scikit-learn scipy

 Data Preprocessing:
 i)Dropped 10 columns which has lowest correlation with target column 2)Applied SMOTE technique to handle imbalance in  dataset